-A07.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, an environmental offset is provided for any significant residual impact from the clearing of endangered regional ecosystem or of concern regional ecosystems, or a significant beneficial outcome is provided for the clearing of an endangered regional ecosystem or of concern regional ecosystems.
+A03.3 Where it can be demonstrated that clearing cannot be reasonably avoided, and the extent of clearing has been reasonably minimised, an environmental offset is provided for any significant residual impact from clearing of vegetation associated with any watercourse or drainage feature.

-Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.1 (Regulated vegetation) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.3 (Wetlands and watercourses) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy.